manuchis/datalog-data-governance/data-consent-specifications/Data-Sharing-Agreement-(DSA).md

 # linkedDSA

-**Description:** A unique identifier for the next DSA in case of consent revocation.
+**Description:** A unique identifier for the previous DSA in case of consent revocation.

 | @type         | Expected Type        | Example value(s)     |
 | ------------- | -------------        | -------------        |